mainmatter/playbook/project-procedure/digital-products/README.md

 - ensuring all project stakeholders have access to all of these tools and will receive notifications when they are assigned tasks or are mentioned by others

+Once the project has been kicked-off and infrastructure is set up, the team can commence passing through the main stages starting with product strategy.

 ## Product Strategy

 In order to build an application that effectively achieves a particular